 Why Is Keyword Research Important in the Healthcare Industry?

 With all of the different online platforms and marketing techniques available, you might be wondering why keyword research is so important.
-However, keyword research is an integral aspect of any healthcare search engine optimization (SEO) or pay-per-click (PPC) advertising strategy.
+However, researching keywords is an integral aspect of any healthcare search engine optimization (SEO) or pay-per-click (PPC) advertising strategy.
 Using marketing tools to determine which phrases people are searching for and how often is the key to understanding your target audience and publishing content that they want to see.

 From an SEO standpoint, doing thorough keyword research is how you identify and evaluate the most popular healthcare keywords to optimize your website pages for.
 It can also provide you with ideas of what anchor text to use when launching a link building campaign.
 PPC campaigns, on the other hand, require keyword research to determine which words and/or phrases you should target with your paid ads.
 When you understand the most popular keywords in your industry, you not only better understand your consumer, but you place yourself in a position to be found on search engines.